 Does Quartz Mountain State Park have a restaurant?

 There was a restaurant coming soon, Foggy Bottom Kitchen.
 Call Quartz Mountain State Park ahead of time for inquiries about the restaurant hours.

 Cell phone reception is hit-and-miss.
 There is some reception near the Live Oak Campground and some throughout the park.
 We could send texts from Live Oak Campground North.

 Yes, dogs are allowed at Quartz Mountain State Park.
 Be rattlesnake aware while hiking with your fur baby!
 We did see a rattlesnake on the Baldy Point Trail near the summit in October.

 Can you swim at Quartz Mountain State Park?

-Yes, there is a swim beach near the Live Oak Campgrounds to swim in Lake Altus-Lugert.
+Yes, there is a swimming beach near the Live Oak Campgrounds to swim in Lake Altus-Lugert.

 Is there a pool?

 Yes, there is an indoor pool for folks enjoying the lodge and cabins.